This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Notes

-• We used dark chocolate to coat the inside of the cookie shots but candy melts will also work.
-If you're not particular then the candy melts are easier and a bit cheaper than chocolate.
+We used dark chocolate for the coating, but candy melts work too.
+If you’re not picky, candy melts are cheaper and easier to work with.

 Nutrition